ROSS-org/RIO/specs.md

 - Data files contain one or more whole parition descriptions
 - Partitions are enumerated linearly
 - LPs are sequentially enumerated within partitions
-- Partitions always represent max granularity
+- Partitions cannot be divided
 - The model is responsible for providing LP and event readers and writers
 - Partitions are linearly combined to form larger blocks (see image)
 - Each MPI Rank has the same number of partitions